Last Revised: January 9, 2014

 - Lower units on boats should be dry-when lowered they should not contain water.

 Boats not meeting these criteria will be denied launch.
-In addition, boats that have been operated on infected waters in Riverside, San Diego, San Bernardino Counties the Colorado River, Lake Mead, Lake Havasu or any other waterbody known to be infected within the last 30 days will be denied entry.
+In addition, boats that have been operated on infected waters in Riverside, San Diego, San Bernardino and Ventura Counties, the Colorado River, Lake Mead, Lake Havasu or any other waterbody known to be infected within the last 30 days will be denied entry.

 CACHUMA LAKE SECURITY BOAT TAG